 Wyvil Primary School was rated Outstanding by OFSTED, as have been all schools in the Federation including Ashmole, Herbert Morriosn and Vauxhall Primary Schools.

-Aurora House has recently moved into our newly renovated site at Kennington Park in February 2017.
-At this new site Aurora House will expand to cater to Reception, Key Stage One and Two pupils with autism, who are working at academic levels which are below national expectations for their age.
+Aurora House moved into our newly renovated site at Kennington Park in February 2017.
+At this new site Aurora House has now expanded to full capacity, meaning we now offer 56 places for children with autism in Reception, Key Stage One and Two pupils with autism, who are working at academic levels which are below national expectations for their age.

-By 2018 we aim to have filled all of our 56 places.
+In September 20178, we reached full capacity, which means we have now filled all of our 56 places.

 Our values and ethos:

 To provide a primary education of the highest quality through rich and varied learning experiences.

 To have high expectations and achievement for all children at the heart of the school ethos.

 To deliver highly effective teaching which ensures that pupils make outstanding progress, and equips them appropriately for the future.